 - Flagstaff is resource rich, but infrastructure light

 - Diverse landscape for early childhood services

-- Need and desire to support ALL early childhood services
+- Need and desire to support ALL services that impact children

 - Work groups with city, state, national affiliates

 - Awareness and understanding of the importance of high-quality early learning